24 March 21

 ‘I like the spending and saving jars, but I’m not sure about the giving and growing ones,’ she told me.

-Although it’s early days, the four-jar bank has been a mixed success so far – she’s only got her pocket money in the first two.
-I’ve now offered to match some of her funds if they get spread to the others.
-Some incentives may be needed.
+The four-jar bank was a mixed success at first – she only had her pocket money in the first two.
+I offered to match some of her funds if they were spread to the others.
+Some incentives may be needed!

-The younger boys, since we haven’t found enough olive jars yet (I guess we go through fewer olives at home), are still on a single-jar system for the moment.
-Their lone jar has become their saving jar, and we’ve been discussing which of the other three types they’d like to add next.
-Depending on their personalities, they gravitate to one or the other – big brother is more interested in giving and growing, little brother on spending for his collection of Beyblade tops.
+The younger boys also got into the four-jar system.
+Depending on their personalities, they gravitated to one or the other – big brother was more interested in giving and growing, little brother on spending for his collection of Beyblade tops.

 What works for you?